Developing the next generation of local government leaders

 We have listened to your needs and made it easier for you to take part.
 As well as recruiting from our diverse, national talent pool, we offer flexible options to suit any organisation’s needs.
 This could allow you to recruit graduates who live and work locally, develop existing talent within your organisation, or even partner with another council to take on trainees.

 I know from my experience working in councils the value of employing an NGDP graduate.
 At the LGA, we take on new graduates every year, who make a real difference to our organisation.
 We are also incredibly proud of our alumni network, which includes senior managers, directors and chief executives, who make a massive contribution as their local government careers flourish.

 If you are interested in getting on board please get in touch so that we can help you attract and retain the brightest and best in the public sector.

 What is the National Graduate Development Programme?

 The only national graduate programme specifically for local government.

-Known as the NGDP, the LGA’s flagship management trainee programme offers councils a unique opportunity to grow their own local government leaders.
+The NGDP is the LGA’s flagship management trainee programme.
+It offers councils a unique opportunity to grow their own local government leaders.
 Every year it provides the sector with high quality graduates ready to work on strategic projects which contribute to the delivery of your council’s goals.

 The NGDP is a two year programme, where graduates are employed by councils and undertake a minimum of three placements.
 Alongside their employment, the LGA provides a prestigious complementary learning and development offer.
 This is carried out in parallel so that the graduates can implement their learning whilst working on real projects.

-At the end of their two year programme the graduates will have developed a range of skills across a variety of services.
-The NGDP acts as an opportunity for talented graduates to fast track their local government career and gives councils the opportunity to nurture and develop their own talent.
+At the end of their two year programme the graduates will have developed skills across a variety of services.
+The NGDP allows acts as an opportunity for talented graduates to fast track their local government career and gives councils the opportunity to nurture and develop their own talent.